-Nick Cannon speaks out on his controversial interview: “I want to be corrected”
+Nick Cannon speaks out on his controversial interview: ‘I want to be corrected’

 “My podcast is specifically an academic podcast to have tough and difficult conversations based off of text.
 And if we read something and something’s not accurate, let’s do away with it,” Cannon says.
 “I can’t wait to sit down with some people that can help educate me and help further this conversation.
 I want to be corrected.”

-In reference to condemning hateful rhetoric but praising a figure such as Farrakhan, Cannon likens the dichotomy to his relationship with his televangelist father who passed away in 2016.
+In reference to condemning hateful rhetoric but praising a figure such as Farrakhan, Cannon likens the dichotomy to his relationship with his televangelist father, who passed away in 2016.

 “I love my father unconditionally.
 There are some things that he raised me with that are powerful and that I hold to.
 And there are some things where I’m like, I don’t agree with none of that,” Cannon says.
-“I can’t be responsible for however long Minister Farrakhan has been been ministering and things that he said.
+“I can’t be responsible for however long Minister Farrakhan has been ministering and things that he said.
 That is his voice and his fight.
 I can only be held accountable for what I’ve seen and what I’ve heard.”

 “I just want to focus on the positive aspects,” Cannon continues.
 “But I condemn any hate speech.
 I don’t care who said it.
 I don’t care if my dad said it.
 I don’t care if Farrakhan said it.
 If anyone is saying something hateful or demonic, I don’t support that at all.”